Tomato beer: Mexico

 A michelada is a mixed drink combining light lager beer with lime juice, assorted sauces, and spices, served in a chilled, salt‑rimmed glass.
 It blends the effervescence and mild bitterness of beer with savory, umami‑rich tomato notes introduced via Clamato or tomato juice in many regional variants.
 Additional seasonings such as hot sauces, Worcestershire, soy sauce, celery salt, and chili powder can be used.

+Europe

 Eastern Europe

-Tomato beer—particularly in gose form—has been embraced by some Eastern European craft brewers.
+Tomato beer has been embraced by some Eastern European craft brewers.